Hadamard matrix: Hadamard conjecture

 Unsolved problem in mathematics: Is there a Hadamard matrix of order 4k for every positive integer k?

 The most important open question in the theory of Hadamard matrices is one of existence.
 Specifically, the Hadamard conjecture proposes that a Hadamard matrix of order 4k exists for every positive integer k.
 The Hadamard conjecture has also been attributed to Paley, although it was considered implicitly by others prior to Paley's work.

 A generalization of Sylvester's construction proves that if $H_n$ and $H_m$ are Hadamard matrices of orders n and m respectively, then $H_n \otimes H_m$ is a Hadamard matrix of order nm.
 This result is used to produce Hadamard matrices of higher order once those of smaller orders are known.

 Sylvester's 1867 construction yields Hadamard matrices of order 1, 2, 4, 8, 16, 32, etc. Hadamard matrices of orders 12 and 20 were subsequently constructed by Hadamard (in 1893).
 In 1933, Raymond Paley discovered the Paley construction, which produces a Hadamard matrix of order q + 1 when q is any prime power that is congruent to 3 modulo 4 and that produces a Hadamard matrix of order 2(q + 1) when q is a prime power that is congruent to 1 modulo 4.
 His method uses finite fields.

 The smallest order that cannot be constructed by a combination of Sylvester's and Paley's methods is 92.
 A Hadamard matrix of this order was found using a computer by Baumert, Golomb, and Hall in 1962 at JPL.
 They used a construction, due to Williamson, that has yielded many additional orders.
 Many other methods for constructing Hadamard matrices are now known.

 In 2005, Hadi Kharaghani and Behruz Tayfeh-Rezaie published their construction of a Hadamard matrix of order 428.
-As a result, the smallest order for which no Hadamard matrix is presently known is 668.

 By 2014, there were 12 multiples of 4 less than 2000 for which no Hadamard matrix of that order was known.
 They are:

 668, 716, 892, 1132, 1244, 1388, 1436, 1676, 1772, 1916, 1948, and 1964.

+In August 2026, Levent Alpöge, Philippe Voinov, and Saul Reynolds-Haertle, assisted by Anthropic's AI model Claude, announced explicit constructions of Hadamard matrices for all twelve previously unknown orders below 2000, including order 668.